-4. Please provide a detailed description of the methodology used by the state to estimate the upper payment limit (UPL) for each class of providers (State owned or operated, non-state government owned or operated, and privately owned or operated).
-Please provide a current (i.e. applicable to the current rate year) UPL demonstration.
+4. For clinic or outpatient hospital services please provide a detailed description of the methodology used by the state to estimate the upper payment limit (UPL) for each class of providers (state owned or operated, non-state government owned or operated, and privately owned or operated).
+Please provide a current (i.e., applicable to the current rate year) UPL demonstration.
 Under regulations at 42 CFR 447.272, States are prohibited from setting payment rates for Medicaid inpatient services that exceed a reasonable estimate of the amount that would be paid under Medicare payment principals.

-Response: The inpatient UPL demonstration utilizes cost-to-payment and paymentto-payment methodologies to estimate the upper payment limit for each class of providers.
-The State is in the process of completing the 2022 inpatient UPL as well as the Procedural Manual which describes the methodology for eligible providers and will be submitting both documents to CMS.
+Response: The outpatient UPL demonstration utilizes a cost-to-payment methodology to estimate the upper payment limit for each class of providers.
+The State is in the process of completing the 2022 outpatient UPL as well as the Procedural Manual which describes the methodology for eligible providers and will be submitting both documents to CMS.